bletcher/tempView/README.md

 1) In the terminal, go to root directory (one below the subdirectory you will create in the next step)
 2) Run `npm init "@observablehq"` and don't initialize git
 3) In vsCode, open the folder for the project and then publish to a new repo (from the `source control` badge)
-4) Go to Actions and hit `GitHub Pages Jekyll` to set up `jekyll-gh-pages.yml` [or, in settings, in Build and deployment, set source as github actions and configure GitHub Pages Jekyll]
-5) In `jekyll-gh-pages.yml` add the bottom two lines as follows:
-   `  - name: Upload artifact
-        uses: actions/upload-pages-artifact@v3
-        with:
-          path: './dist'
-    `
-    to make the  /dist the source for the github.io page.
-Commit this change in github.
-6) In github on the settings/actions page, make sure `Github Actions` is selected in the source dropdopwn.
-7) Delete `./dist` from .gitignore.
+4)
 8) In the terminal, run `npm run build` to build the site in /dist.
-9) Run this in the terminal: `git lfs install`, `git lfs track "*.json"`, `git add .gitattributes` to track large data files.
+8) Copy files from /dist to temperature-viewer S3 bucket
 10) Do normal commit/push cycle.

 Notes:
-1) to force rerun of cached objects, run: `rm docs/.observablehq/cache/data/*.csv` with approriate changes for specific files or file types.
+1) To force rerun of cached objects, run: `rm docs/.observablehq/cache/data/*.*` with approriate changes for specific files or file types.
+2) Then run `npm run build` and copy files to S3 bucket.

 ## From Observable